COSRX Snail Mucin Review: Is the 96 Essence Worth the Hype?

 COSRX Advanced Snail 96 Mucin Power Essence (the benchmark)

-COSRX Advanced Snail 96 Mucin Power Essence remains the reference point for many shoppers comparing weight, price, and availability on Amazon.
+COSRX Advanced Snail 96 Mucin Power Essence remains the reference point I use when I compare weight, price, and availability on Amazon.

 MIZON Black Snail All In One Cream